pyclub-cu/classes/README.md

 2. We may ask you to share your screen to show us your code - please be prepared to do this.
 3. Use the "raise hand" reaction in Zoom if you have a question
 4. Please try to keep your mic muted unless you are asking a question or have something you want to say to us.
 Also feel free to use the chat function in Zoom
+5. Attend every class, because each one builds on the last.
+If you have to miss a class, please email us.